amarillion/tins21/README.md

 Create a path by dragging tiles from the top-right corner into the field.
 You can click the L + R buttons (before dragging) to rotate a tile.

+Create a path, but be careful that the fluffs don't sabotage it.
+If the fluffs get too annoying, DRAG them away.

 Each level has a different geometry.

 The goal of each level is to collect enough bananas.